Here's what's happening on Capitol Hill

 But Republicans argued the move was not about the nominee and position, but instead a jab of partisan politics intended to slow the confirmation process.

-"Not having a vote on this nominee today, not organizing this important committee, is a shame," Sen. Wyoming Republican Sen. John Barrasso, chairman of the committee, said before adjourning.
+"Not having a vote on this nominee today, not organizing this important committee, is a shame," Wyoming Republican Sen. John Barrasso, chairman of the committee, said before adjourning.

-"Tempter tantrums waste a lot of energy but they don't accomplish anything," Sen. Dan Sullivan of Alaska said.
+"Temper tantrums waste a lot of energy but they don't accomplish anything," Sen. Dan Sullivan of Alaska said.

 FINANCE